ryanliwag/grab_challenge/README.md

 # Grab AI challenge Submission

-Sadly due to time constraints and work in general.
-I wasn't able to fully finish this project (In all honesty I think this will take ma a couple of weeks at least) but nonetheless I learned alot and had a ton of fun with the challenge.

 ### Dataset

 Ideally at the start I was simply thinking about implementing an ensemble.
 But after seeing the labeled dataset, I wanted to try a multi task learning approach.